jakub-g/monorepo-limits/README.md

 _Workaround_: split the large data files; give them explicit types, to avoid TS trying to infer the massive literal type.

+## Other limits

+### 1: number of case-insensitive branch name "duplicates" that doesn't pose problems

+`git` stores branch names as files on disk.
+This pose various problems on some filesystems, e.g. macOS by default.
+For example, a git repo may have branches `foo` and `FOO`.
+Cloning this repo on macOS will fail.
+While `git` tries to prevent this from happening, it's easy to end up with this situation nonetheless.

+Another similar problems are branch names that contain special characters like `'`.

+_Workaround_: delete/rename the "duplicated" branches.

+_Good news_: git 3.0 will change the default implementation of git branches to [reftable](https://about.gitlab.com/blog/a-beginners-guide-to-the-git-reftable-format/) which will solve those issues.